 General Information about Windows 7

-Oct.
-22 was the consumer release date for Microsoft Windows 7.
-The new operating system offers reduced boot time, better overall performance, and increased security.
+October 22, 2009 was the consumer release date for Microsoft Windows 7.
+The operating system offers reduced boot time, better overall performance, and increased security.
 See Microsoft's Windows 7 page for more information.

 Windows 7 is available in four versions:

 The versions are differentiated by the features they provide.
 Home Premium is marketed to the home user, Professional and Enterprise are marketed to the business user, and the Ultimate version includes every available feature in Windows 7.

 The Office of Information Technology (OIT) offers limited support to faculty, staff, and students for their personal workstations that they use on campus running the Microsoft Windows 7 operating system.

 Support for AU-Owned Workstations

 Compatibility tests have been conducted to ensure that all of our current enterprise, network, security, and productivity applications work with Windows 7.